Which of the following is an example of a genotype (the allele co... | Study Prep in Pearson+

 1

-Understand the difference between genotype and phenotype: A genotype refers to the specific combination of alleles an individual carries for a particular gene, while a phenotype is the observable trait or characteristic resulting from the genotype.
+Understand the difference between phenotype and genotype: Phenotype refers to the observable traits or characteristics of an organism (such as tall plant, round seeds, or purple flowers), while genotype refers to the specific combination of alleles an organism carries for a particular gene.

-Identify the options given: 'Purple flowers' describes a visible trait (phenotype), 'Homozygous dominant' describes a type of genotype but in words, and the allele combinations like 'Aa' or 'A' represent genotypes in symbolic form.
+Identify that phenotypes are descriptive traits (like 'tall plant'), which result from the expression of genotypes and environmental factors, but do not directly show the allele combination.

-Recognize that a genotype is best represented by the actual alleles present, such as 'Aa' (heterozygous) or 'AA' (homozygous dominant), rather than descriptive terms or phenotypes.
+Recognize that a genotype is represented by letters indicating alleles, such as 'Aa', where 'A' and 'a' represent different versions of a gene inherited from each parent.

-Note that a single allele symbol like 'A' does not fully represent a genotype because organisms typically have two alleles per gene (one from each parent), so a complete genotype includes both alleles, for example, 'Aa'.
+Note that 'Aa' is an example of a heterozygous genotype, showing two different alleles for a gene, which is a clear example of a genotype rather than a phenotype.

-Conclude that the correct example of a genotype is the allele combination 'Aa' because it explicitly shows the two alleles an individual carries for the gene.
+Conclude that among the options given, 'Aa' is the correct example of a genotype because it specifies the allele combination, unlike the other options which describe physical traits.

 Watch next